All Credit Cards

 The card keeps it simple with two earning tiers:

 The 3% rate spans an unusually wide set of everyday categories.
 Most competing cash back cards split groceries and gas into separate tiers or offer lower rates.
-On $2,000/month in combined spending (with $1,200 in bonus categories), the card earns approximately $552 in cash back per year — before the welcome bonus.
+On $2,000/month in combined spending (with $1,200 in bonus categories), the card earns approximately $552 in Cash Back Dollars per year — before the welcome bonus.

-In your first 3 months, you earn 10% cash back (instead of 3%) on bonus-eligible purchases up to a total spend of $3,500.
-That's up to $350 in bonus cash back — a significant uplift on your early spending.
+In your first 3 months, you earn 10% Cash Back Dollars (instead of 3% Cash Back Dollars) on bonus-eligible purchases up to a total spend of $3,500.
+That's up to $350 in bonus Cash Back Dollars — a significant uplift on your early spending.

 Cash Back Dollars Never Expire